rmontanana/Platform/README.md

 libstdc++.so.6: version `GLIBCXX_3.4.32' not found (required by b_xxxx)
 ```

-The solution is to erase the libstdc++ library from the miniconda installation:
+The solution is to erase the libstdc++ library from the miniconda installation and no further compilation is needed.

 ### MPI